coding-dojo-data-science/dojo-env-setup/README-Making-Envs.md

 	- tensorflow

 # CHANGELOG
+- 07/01/22:
+	- on m1 mac, jupyter lab was not successfully installed.
+Testing new m1 environment (first)
+		- replaced the "jupyter" dependency to:
+			- conda-forge::notebook
+			- conda-forge::jupyterlab
 - 06/30/22 Windows Update:
 	- Ran into issue on windows pc.
 Removed charset-normalizer install and removed pystan version which seems to have fixed it.
 	- All packages that were missing version #'s have been filled in with the version that were installed with the current env.